belovedpearl/Jan-2023-Hackathon/README.md

 ---

 * Radio buttons
     * During a huddle team talk we realised that our radio buttons were not appearing, once rendered.
 We discovered that the label element was missing from the syntax and because we were using Materialize it required an input as a child element.
-This was fixed
+This was fixed.
+However, we then ran into further complications and had to put the input before the labels to fix the bug of the radio button dissapearing.
 * Materialize
     * Being guided by our experienced group members, we all learnt that Materialize works on a grid basis.
 This caused problems in trying to centre our text on the navigation bar, where originally we were going to have a sign up link.
 However, the bugs would have needed specific media queries to iron it out and that would have been better achieved at the start of the project, we took the creative choice to drop the sign up option and present our application as more of a tool.